siruwuu/5400_final_project/README.md

  https://drive.google.com/drive/folders/1kyAefJXVvzBxXt4_EZ2XVnrMzkHcumhn?dmr=1&ec=wgc-drive-hero-goto

- Please download and place the folder as data/ in your project root directory.
+ Please use **"preprocessed-data"**, which is the already preprocessed data.
+Please download and place the folder as **data/** in your project root directory.

 ## Installation